ros-tooling/cross_compile/README.md

 * `--os ubuntu`

 The target OS is Ubuntu - the tool chooses the OS version automatically based on the ROS Distro's target OS.
-In this case for ROS2 Dashing - 18.04 Bionic Beaver.
+In this case for ROS 2 Dashing - 18.04 Bionic Beaver.

 ### Outputs of the build